 The problem with the vans, says Public Citizen, is that the rear of the vehicles extends four to five feet or more beyond the rear wheels.
 Heavy loading with people or cargo creates instability during emergency maneuvers such as sudden turns and the vehicles then have a tendency to fishtail and roll over.

 Public Citizen has cited statistics showing that most fatalities involving 15-passenger vans occur in rollover accidents that did not involve another vehicle.
 In other words, the type of vehicle appeared to have played a role in the accident and its severity.

 A report by the National Transportation Safety Board cited 1,441 fatal crashes involving these large vans over an 11-year period.
 Of those accidents, 601 involved single-vehicle crashes and 316 were rollover accidents.
 The NTSB has noted that about one-third of passenger cars involved in single-auto accidents roll over, while about half of the 15-passenger vans involved in such accidents experience rollovers.

-NHTSA has issued four warnings about 15-passenger vans since 2001, the latest coming in 2005.
+NHTSA has issued numerous warnings about 15-passenger vans.
 While federal law now prohibits the use of these vans for school-related transportation for high school and younger students, they are still used by various college and private groups.
 It is estimated that roughly 500,000 of the vans are on U.S. roadways.

-Kline & Specter P.C., a Philadelphia-based law firm with some 30 attorneys, five of whom are also highly skilled doctors, has had success litigating product liability and auto accident lawsuits in Pennsylvania, New Jersey and nationwide.
-Contact a passenger van accident lawyer today.
+Kline & Specter PC, a Philadelphia-based law firm with more than 50 attorneys, five of whom are also highly skilled doctors, has had success litigating product liability and auto accident lawsuits in Pennsylvania, New Jersey, Delaware, New York and nationwide.
+Please call 800-243-1100 to speak with a 15-passenger van accident lawyer today.